 Fuzzy white hydroids, red encrusting sponges and tiny colonial anemones blanket the steel surfaces, and varieties of colorful blennies rely on empty barnacle shells for safe havens from predators.
 Tessellated blennies poke out their heads enough to expose their flamboyant faces and otherworldly antlers.
 Yellow variations of seaweed blennies have lemon-colored bodies with blue streaks radiating from their eyes.
 Angelfish, cocoa damselfish and butterflyfish flutter around large stands of purple and brown tube sponges attached to the structure’s legs.
 Schools of silky sharks regularly circle outside the framework, and loggerhead turtles sometimes feast on sponges attached to the artificial reefs.

-At only 36 acres, Stetson Bank is the smallest of the three reefs and supports a more modest range of coral, with at least nine species.
+At only 36 acres (15 hectares), Stetson Bank is the smallest of the three reefs and supports a more modest range of coral, with at least nine species.
 It is still an exceptional dive by many measures.
 Stetson is a magnet for thrilling marine life such as rays, hawksbill turtles and sharks.
 The Stetson reef cap features a series of uplifted siltstone ridges and pinnacles encrusted with sponges and fire coral where spiny oysters, arrow crabs, feather dusters and an array of other invertebrates vie for space.

 The Sierra Madracis coral near mooring buoy three is not only the largest coral formation on Stetson, but it’s also one of the most visually stunning and lively displays of ten-ray star coral in the entire sanctuary.
 Schools of crimson creolefish hover overhead, while spotted morays poke out their heads from cubbyholes.
 The many recesses in the Madracis formation also provide perfect hideouts for spiny lobsters.